Home

 An immediate example that comes to mind is the amount of idling that still happens outside many schools.
 Parents love their children and would never knowingly poison them.
 But every school day, millions of parents pull up in front of schools and leave their engines running while they wait for their kids to be dismissed.

 Car exhaust is a major contributor to global warming.
-So not only does it kill now, but because carbon dioxide remains in the atmosphere for such a long time, today's car exhaust will continue to kill into the future.
+So not only does it kill now (see below), but because carbon dioxide remains in the atmosphere for such a long time (about 20% of it remaining for 1000 years, radiating heat the whole time), today's car exhaust will continue to kill into the future.

 Car exhaust also spews out a noxious combination of toxic chemicals and particulate pollution that can seriously impact our health, and especially the health of our younger students (who are particularly vulnerable to air pollution — a "susceptible sub-population" — because they breathe faster than adults and inhale more air per pound of body weight) and those with asthma.